bufbuild/protobuf-es/MANUAL.md

 buf build proto --output set.binpb
 ```

-The written data is a Protobuf message - `google.protobuf.FileDescriptorSet` from the [well-known types](#well-known-types).
+The written data is a Protobuf message—`google.protobuf.FileDescriptorSet` from the [well-known types](#well-known-types).
-We can parse it like this:
+You can parse it like this:

 ```typescript
 import { readFileSync } from "node:fs";